INTRODUCTION

 Certain probiotics are particularly effective in addressing specific immune challenges and enhancing immunity.
 For example:

-- Lactobacillus rhamnosus: Known for reducing the severity of colds and respiratory infections.
+- Lactobacillus Rhamnosus: Known for reducing the severity of colds and respiratory infections.

-- Bifidobacterium bifidum: Supports the gut lining and helps prevent diarrhoea.
+- Bifidobacterium Bifidum: Supports the gut lining and helps prevent diarrhoea.

 Including a variety of probiotics in your diet ensures broad-spectrum immune support.